nobody43/apparmor-suggest/README.md

 ## Features
 Deduplicates AppArmor log entries and suggests unequivocal rules for profiles.
 Provides tuning and filtering parameters to better evaluate required access.

-pre-BETA state - suitable for usage and testing (comparing raw log and suggested rules).
+BETA state - suitable for usage and testing (comparing raw log and suggested rules).

 ### `--help`
 ```